-31. During the interactive dialogue, 73 delegations made statements.
-Recommendations made during the dialogue are to be found in section II of the present report.

-32. Sri Lanka commended Kyrgyzstan for establishing the Coordinating Council for Human Rights and for facilitating the visits of the Special Rapporteurs on torture and on the sale of children.
-It noted the national development programme of the judiciary and the National Sustainable Development Strategy.
+- 31. During the interactive dialogue, 73 delegations made statements.
+Recommendations made during the dialogue are to be found in section II of the present report. - 32.
+Sri Lanka commended Kyrgyzstan for establishing the Human Rights Coordinating Council and for facilitating the visits of the Special Rapporteurs on torture and other cruel, inhuman or degrading treatment or punishment and on the sale of children, child prostitution and child pornography.
+It noted the National Development Programme for the Development of the Judicial System and the National Sustainable Development Strategy.
 It made recommendations.